 Many employers have recognized that an MBA or Master program helps to keep employees from quitting and at the same time prepare them for more difficult roles, positions and changes in the market environment.
 Our students represent these changes.
 About every second student in one of our extra occupational studies are fully or partially sponsored by their employer.
 Students who finance their studies with the help of a sponsor are usually required to work for them another two or four years after completing their studies.
 Speak to your current or future employer and ask if they are interested in financing your studies.
 Note that sponsoring is not limited to our extra occupational studies or restricted to companies in Germany.
 If you can find a sponsor to fund your fulltime Master's degree, great!

-To this date Scholarships are still being neglected by many students, make use of that and apply for them!
-The german national scholarship “Deutschlandstipendium” is one of those scholarships that you should definitely have a look at.
+To this date scholarships are still being neglected by many students, make use of that and apply for them.

-If you are in our extra occupational studies, you have the option of paying by instalments.
-That way you don't have to take on a loan and instead can pay your study fees in instalments.
-If that is of interest to you, contact your program coordinator to further discuss your financing options.
+You have the option of paying by installments.
+That way you don't have to take on a loan and instead can pay your study fees in installments.
+If that is of interest to you, please check your options here.

 Work while studying

 Finally, the majority of students in Germany are working while studying, despite being enrolled in a fulltime program since they can earn a maximum of 450€/month and don't have to pay taxes.
 Those 450€ can contribute significantly towards your cost of living or financing your studies.
 However, if you are a student from outside of the EU (third-country nationals), the amount of time you are allowed to work is limited and also depends on your residence permit.
 The best way for you to start working is by getting enrolled first, then applying for a residence permit and visiting the Federal Employment Agency (Bundesagentur für Arbeit) with a concrete job offer.
 They are also your contact in case you have additional questions.